-Explore ways to buy Addepar stock as the company approaches the Addepar IPO date.
-Get access to select pre-IPO startups, including Addepar, at Equitybee.
+Explore ways to buy Addepar stock as the company approaches its IPO date.
+Invest in pre-IPO startups like Databricks, OpenAI, and Anduril via the Fundrise Innovation Fund*.

 11/16/2022: UBS Partners With Fintech Addepar